08 Dec Capital Tax Changes 2014/2015

 Gains Made by Non-residents

-If you are not resident in the UK for tax purposes, any gains you make on selling property located in the UK is not taxed in the UK, although the gain may well be taxed in the country where you are tax-resident.
+If you are not resident in the UK for tax purposes.
+The profit you make after selling your property in the UK is not liable to tax.
+Although the gain may well be taxed in the country where you are tax-resident.

 From 6 April 2015, gains accruing from that point on homes located in the UK, will be taxed in the UK, where the owner is not resident in the UK.
 Anyone who emigrates and then sells their former UK home (or investment properties) after living abroad for a while needs to watch out for this.